BLAZE: Mid-Cheshire Stanza

 this poet is taking part in the poetry pRO project

-Carolyn O’Connell lives in Ham, Richmond in South London and is Member of the Second Light network.
+Carolyn O’Connell lives in Northwich in Cheshire and is Member of the Second Light network.
 She started to write poetry after working in the Civil Service and the RNIB.
 She is a member of the Ormond Poetry Group.
 She is also a member of her local W.I. and has read for them.

 Her work has been published in The Interpreter’s House, Brando’s Hat, Envoi, and Airings, in 2009 in the Genius Floored series of anthologies arising from Ruth O’Callaghan’s Camden and Lumen readings, and has been featured on the BBCni website and Transparent Words.
 She was a prizewinner in the St. Thomas Aquinas Justice & Peace Poetry Competition, 2011.
 It has also been featured on Poetry Space, Stare’s Nest and I am Not a Silent Poet and other online magazines.